Distracted-E421/nixos-cursor/README.md

 # nixos-cursor

-**Status**: Release Candidate 3.4 (v2.0.77) - **37 Versions Available**
+**Status**: v0.1.0-rc (Release Candidate) - **37 Versions Available**
 **License**: MIT
 **Maintained by**: e421
 **Credits**: Version tracking by [oslook](https://github.com/oslook)

 A production-ready NixOS package for **Cursor IDE** with built-in support for **Model Context Protocol (MCP) servers**, automated updates, and a **Multi-Version Manager** with **37 historical versions** spanning three eras for ultimate workflow stability.

-> **Why Release Candidate 3.4?**
+> **Why Multi-Version Support?**
-> We are targeting **Cursor 2.0.77** as our primary stable release.
-With the deprecation of custom agent modes in Cursor 2.1.x, many users (ourselves included) found their workflows disrupted.
-This package now includes a comprehensive **Version Manager** with a polished GUI that allows you to run any of **37 versions** (spanning 2.0.x, 1.7.x, and 1.6.x) side-by-side with isolated configurations.
+> With the deprecation of custom agent modes in Cursor 2.1.x, many users found their workflows disrupted.
+This package provides a comprehensive **Version Manager** with a polished GUI that allows you to run any of **37 versions** (spanning 2.0.x, 1.7.x, and 1.6.x) side-by-side with isolated configurations.
 >
-> **RC3.4 Critical Fix**: Multi-version packages now install to unique paths (`/share/cursor-VERSION/`, `/bin/cursor-VERSION`), enabling simultaneous installation of multiple versions without path conflicts.
+> Multi-version packages install to unique paths (`/share/cursor-VERSION/`, `/bin/cursor-VERSION`), enabling simultaneous installation without path conflicts.
 We refuse to have our workflows dictated on a whim, so we built the tools to take control back.

 **Version Coverage:**
 - **2.0.x Custom Modes Era**: 17 versions (2.0.11 - 2.0.77)